TeamGhostBuster/CollaborativeList/docs/software-design/testing.md

 ## Test Cases (Backend)

 ### Usage
-The test cases is located under the `tests` folder.
+The test cases is located under the `tests` folder, replace the access token with your own one.

 `$ make test`

 ### Sample Console Output